senisioi/rolegal/README.md

 <img align="left" width="250" height="250" src="https://github.com/senisioi/rolegal/blob/main/img/paper.jpeg?raw=true">

 This is a spacy language model for **noisy Romanian legal documents** with floret n-gram embeddings and `LEGAL` entity recognition.
-It uses [MARCELL Romanian legislative corpus](https://marcell-project.eu/deliverables.html) consisting in 160K documents available at https://legislatie.just.ro and released by the Research Institute for Artificial Intelligence of the Romanian Academy.
-We have preprocessed the corpus, removed short sentences, standardized diacritics, tokenized words using an empty spaCy model for Romanian, and dumped every document into a single large file publicly available for download [available here]( https://github.com/scrapperorg/nlp-resources/releases/download/legal_corpus_v1/MARCELL_Corpus_cln_tok.tar.gz).
-The cleaned corpus is tokenized with an empty Romanian spaCy language.
+The embeddings are trained using [MARCELL Romanian legislative corpus](https://marcell-project.eu/deliverables.html) consisting in 160K documents available at https://legislatie.just.ro and released by the Research Institute for Artificial Intelligence of the Romanian Academy.
+We preprocessed the corpus, removed short sentences, standardized diacritics, tokenized words using an empty spaCy model for Romanian, and dumped every document into a single large file publicly available for download [available here]( https://github.com/scrapperorg/nlp-resources/releases/download/legal_corpus_v1/MARCELL_Corpus_cln_tok.tar.gz).

 <a name="usage"></a>